bswck/bykey/README.md

 # bykey
-Class-based and function-based dispatch dictionaries.
+Class-based and function-based dispatch dictionaries backed by Rust.
 Generalizes the idea of `functools.singledispatch` for arbitrary constructs and fits better for the simplest cases (when no abstract classes are involved).

 ## Key features